Creatiwity/siren/README.md

 OPTIONS:
     -k, --api-key <api-key>    API key needed to allow maintenance operation from HTTP, you can set in environment variable as API_KEY
-        --env <environment>    production, staging or development, will change log level, you can set in environment variable as SIRENE_ENV
+        --env <environment>    Configure log level, you can set in environment variable as SIRENE_ENV [possible values: development, staging, production]
     -h, --host <host>          Listen this host, you can set in environment variable as HOST -p, --port <port>          Listen this port, you can set in environment variable as PORT
 ```